 Garages and permanent outbuildings

 Repair category N/A

-Notes N/A
+Notes

 Outside areas and boundaries

 Repair category 1

-Notes Some patch repairs required to walls and fences.
+Notes Boundary walls, fences and timber decking should be regularly checked and maintained as necessary.

 Ceilings

 Repair category 1

-Notes Within the limitations of our inspection no significant defects were noted.
+Notes Some shrinkage cracking was noted however within the limitations of our inspection, no significant defects were noted.